c3armaanbutt/dl4h_final_project/README.md

 Please download the data from `https://physionet.org/content/mimiciii-demo/1.4/` and extract the `NOTEEVENTS.csv` and `PRESCRIPTIONS.csv` to `/data/real-mimic-iii-database`.

+## Exploratory Data Analysis(EDA)

+The jupyter notebooks below shows how we have used Seaborn and Matplotlib to analyze the Precriptions and Noteevents data.

+`/src/data_profiling/profile_prescription_data.ipynb`
+`/src/data_profiling/profile_free_text.ipynb`

 ## Data Pre-Processing Code

 Run the following jupyter notebooks in order.
 It takes approximatey 1 hour to finish the data preprocessing.